 These fields of science, genetics, and genomics are often used interchangeably in blogs, webinars, and articles but they are really two different fields of study.
 This is where the confusion comes in because it is assumed they are the same thing which they are not.

-So what is the difference between the two fields of science?
+So what is the difference between the genetics and genomics?